joporsch04/Bachelor-thesis/README.md

 ```
 git clone https://github.com/joporsch04/Bachelor-thesis
 ```
-The folder TIPTOE was created during a research assistant position at MPQ during summer 2024.
+The folder TIPTOE-Hydrogen was created during a research assistant position at MPQ during summer 2024.
 It is a git submodule and can be cloned with:
 ```
 git submodule update --init --recursive
 ```